General Prayer & Devotional Resources

 Resources for Families & Children

-- On Sunday mornings, our children have been worshipping using a liturgy designed just for them, based on the Liturgy of the Word the adults are experiencing at the same time.
-A copy for Lent is available here.
+- Here is a liturgical resource for children for Lent: available here.
 Families are invited to use the prayers, psalm, and songs for their own family devotions.
 Bible stories can be chosen from the daily office lectionary, or from a storybook Bible.

 - Storybook Bibles are a great way to introduce children to the narrative of Scripture.
 Ones we use at the Church of the Transfiguration include the Jesus Storybook Bible, the Children of God Storybook Bible, and the Spark Story Bible.